 Using versioned project settings with Perforce Helix Core.

 Using Perforce streams as feature branches.
 In this case, TeamCity creates workspaces on the Perforce server to correctly process task streams.

 The names of the created workspaces start with the

 TC_p4_ prefix.
-It is possible to provide an additional prefix for the workspace name using the
+If the agent-side checkout is used, you can set an additional prefix for the workspace name using the

 teamcity.perforce.workspace.prefix configuration parameter.

-The name of the workspace also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.
+The workspace name also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.

 Perforce Workspace Parameters